Many types of psychotherapy are effective. Here are two that are commonly used:

 After patients have been treated for an acute bout of depression, doctors sometimes place them on maintenance therapy to try to prevent another episode, especially if they're at high risk for a recurrence.
 Talk to your doctor about whether you need maintenance therapy.
 For this type of ongoing treatment, which can last one year or longer, you may continue taking an antidepressant, with or without psychotherapy.
 Ask how long you may need maintenance therapy.

 In some cases, patients choose watchful waiting instead of maintenance therapy with antidepressants.
 In this case, they'll keep an eye out for depression symptoms and restart an antidepressant at the first sign of a recurrence.

 How to Help Yourself

 While you can't just "shake off" your depression, you can certainly take steps to improve your mood and outlook.
-Be sure to get plenty of sleep and steer clear of alcohol and illegal drugs, which can worsen depression.
+Be sure to get the right amount of sleep and steer clear of alcohol and illegal drugs, which can worsen depression.